Thursday, January 1, 2026

 Screenshot 2025-12-08 202410.png

-I start a test play, but I'm fairly certain I am just playing this now all the way through.
+I was just going to start a brief test play, but I'm fairly certain I am just playing this now all the way through.
 I have the hardware, this is very high on my list, so why wait.

 2025.12.08 photomode_08122025_210317.png